haward79/porn_video_downloader/README.md

 - tktube.com

 # Specification
-- Urls are able to read from file or keyboard.
+- File or keyboard input are both supported for video urls.
-- Customize download directory.
+- Users can select download directory by themselves.
-- Automatically name videos by web titles.
-- Automatically resolve naming conflict.
-- Download videos serially.
-- Progress bar for download and processing.
+- This program can retrieve web page titles as video filenames automatically.
+- Videos are downloaded serially with retry on failure mechanism.
+- Progress bars are available during download.
+- Silent mode with no extra output is supported.
+- This program is written with detailed log mechanism for easy debugging.

 # Pre-requirements
 - Software
   - Linux based OS
     - *Note : This program may run on Windows by modifying some codes.*